Planning and Development Review

 Facade Improvement Program

-Storefronts in the Arts & Cultural District are some of the finest in the entire Commonwealth.
+Richmond storefronts are some of the finest in the entire Commonwealth.
 However, many have suffered through years of insensitive changes, lack of maintenance, or outright neglect.
 Studies have shown that restoration and thoughtful design improvements often lead to greater business success by attracting more customers.
-Together, a series of well-restored and handsome building facades in the Arts & Cultural District will improve the overall image of the District, draw more people to the District, promote retail activity, increase vibrancy, and make a place where our local businesses can thrive.
+Well-restored and handsome building façades draw more people to city's commercial districts, promote retail activity, increase vibrancy, and make a place where our local businesses can thrive.

-For these reasons, the City of Richmond is offering a matching grant to encourage façade improvements within the Arts & Cultural District.
+For these reasons, the City of Richmond is offering a matching grant to encourage façade improvements within selected zones.
 Suitable projects include uncovering and restoring historical façades, removing existing façade materials and replacing them with more appropriate and attractive designs and materials, architectural lighting of the façade, and other detailing which leads to a substantially enhanced appearance of the building.
 Projects meeting these objectives are eligible for a reimbursement grant for up to one-half of the costs of the eligible façade improvements.

 For additional information, please contact: